cravies/ai_algorithms/README.md

 # ai_algorithms
 Implementations of common AI algorithms from scratch.
+I mostly used numpy.
+For the complicated neural network models I used pytorch.
 I wrote these programs for various classes I am taking in compsci graduate school.

 Jupyter notebooks should be self contained.